eam-hub/dynamic-website-on-aws/README.md

 # Dynamic Website Hosting on AWS

-This project demonstrates the deployment and hosting of a dynamic website on AWS, leveraging various services and components to ensure high availability, scalability, security, and fault tolerance.
+This project demonstrates the deployment and hosting of a e-commerce website on AWS, leveraging various services and components to ensure high availability, scalability, security, and fault tolerance.

 ## Architecture Overview